-Ice Or Snow Car Accident Claims How Much Compensation Can I Claim?
+Ice Or Snow Car Accident Claims – Can I Get Compensation?

-By Fern Mitchell.
-Last Updated 26th March 2021.
+By Cat Way.
+Last Updated 6th September 2023.
 Welcome to our guide to ice accident claims and snow accident claims.
-In poor weather conditions such as snow and ice or below zero temperatures, car accidents on the road can often be very serious, and sometimes injuries can be extremely debilitating and life-altering, or even fatal.
+In poor weather conditions such as snow and ice or below zero temperatures, car accidents on the road can often be very serious, and sometimes injuries can be extremely debilitating and life-altering.
+In addition, a fatal car accident could occur due to someone else’s negligence.

 What we have found is that the people who have experienced such a car accident are not only left with the physical pain and suffering that it can entail, but also the trauma of the memory of their accident.
 Also, people who were not directly involved, but instead their loved one/s, can be left with dealing with the aftermath, such as a loved one needing care, or in very unfortunate circumstances, coping with their death.